3.1 Introduction to Bivariate Data

 Heat maps are particularly well suited to handle situations where there is a geographical or spatial element.

-There are numerical methods to further analyze a categorical variable in comparison to a quantitative variable, but they are beyond the scope of this course.
+There are numerical methods to further analyze categorical response and quantitative predictor variables, but they get pretty complicated mathematically and are beyond the scope of this course.

 Picturing Bivariate Categorical Variables